Parents and Students: Lesson attendance is necessary and expected. Please read the following policy details carefully.

 –Missed makeup lessons cannot be rescheduled.

--If the teacher misses the lesson, the option to reschedule will be offered to you as soon as possible and during the semester in which it was missed.
+–If the teacher misses the lesson, the option to reschedule will be offered to you as soon as possible and within sixty days.

-Please give us ample notice of cancellation in order for the teacher to use the missed lesson time productively.
+We are asking for ample notice of cancellation in order for the teacher to use the missed lesson time productively.
 Teachers are juggling extremely tight schedules so as much notice as possible is appreciated and alleviates the stress of rescheduling.
-One week’s time is optimal.

 A nonrefundable Registration / Materials fee will be charged annually.
 The fee is due upon enrollment and covers the following: books, sheet music, flash cards, binders, pens/pencils, assignment sheets, weekly practice awards, practice tracking, end of school year trophies/medals/certificates, theory tests, test week excercises, musicianship forms, curriculum updates, equipment supply and upkeep, music library supply and upkeep, up to two master class registrations per year, up to one test week registration, festival registrations, accompaniment fees for up to two recitals and all administrative fees (accounting, scheduling communications, studio upkeep, annual enrollment registration.)
 In addition, students taking the Lab will pay a $25.00 Lab Materials fee annually which is due with the first tuition payment.
 Registration fees do not cover instruments.
 Students are expected to bring their assignment binder and music to every lesson.